MutualDEX/bigswap-org/src/pages/blog/03-better-wallet-support/index.md

 This is all built on the new v6.0 release of the [web3-react library](https://github.com/NoahZinsmeister/web3-react) built by our very own [Noah Zinsmeister](https://twitter.com/NoahZinsmeister).
 This release features many improvements including improved connector logic and a monorepo with dynamic imports to get your bundle sizes down.
 This enables us to provide great UX for seamlessly switching between wallet providers.

----

-Do you use another wallet that’s not supported yet?
-[Let us know.](http://contact@uniswap.org)

-Happy Holidays from the Uniswap team!

-❤